-5 Cascades and Data Analyses
+5. Cascades and data analyses

-The nonlinear terms in the Navier-Stokes equations ruling 3D turbulence conserve the scale by scale (fourier space) flux of energy from large to small scales.
+The nonlinear terms in the Navier-Stokes equations ruling 3D turbulence conserve the scale by scale (fourier) flux of energy from large to small scales.
 In addition, structures interact most strongly with other structures of nearly similar size.
 Finally, over a wide range, there is no characteristic scale in the nonlinear mechanism.
 This fourier conservation, fourier "locality" and scale invariance imply a cascade phenomenology, the basis for phenomenological cascades models.
-Starting with [Novikov and Stewart, 1964], [Yaglom, 1966, Mandelbrot, 1974] these models were developped to study the effects of intermittency.
-They start with an initially uniform large scale which is successively subdivided into smaller and smaller substructures, each multiplicatively modulating the energy flux from the larger scales, with the process repeating scale after scale until in turbulence, viscosity eventually cuts off the cascade (for the atmosphere, at millimeters or less).
+Starting with [Novikov and Stewart, 1964] [Yaglom, 1966, Mandelbrot, 1974] these models were developped to study the effects of intermittency.
+They start with an initially uniform large scale which is successively subdivided into smaller and smaller sub-structures, each multiplicatively modulating the energy flux from the larger scales, with the process repeating scale after scale until in turbulence, viscosity eventually cuts off the cascade (for the atmosphere, at millimetres).
 The resulting cascades have fluxes which respect eq.
 2.